 Hadoop MapReduce programs are typically written in Java.
 However, Apache have released a JAR file that takes non Java programs as inputs and uses them as the Map and Reduce methods.
 These programs need to take their input from STDIN and put their output to STDOUT.
 Using this, MapReduce operations using the HDFS can be written in Python or any language capable of reading from STDIN and writing to STDOUT.

-Apache tools built on the HDFS
+Tools built on the HDFS

 As well as the MySQL Applier and the ability to write MapReduce programs in any language, the Apache Foundation provide many tools that build on the HDFS, providing additional functionality.
 Many of these tools aim to conceal the complexity of the MapReduce model, by being “database-like” and providing a “SQL-like” interface to the stored data.
-A number of these tools are described in the remainder of this section.
+A number of these tools are described in the following sections.

-Database like systems
+Datastores

 Hive